-- Inflicts or attempts to inflict physical harm on another, or
+- Inflicts, attempts to inflict or threatens physical harm on another, or

-- Uses or threatens immediate force against another, or
+- Uses or threatens immediate force against another

 Depending on the specifics, robbery is either a second-degree or third-degree felony, and can carry a prison sentence of up to eight years.
 It is important to note that the thief need not use or threaten another person with the weapon in order to be convicted of robbery—simply carrying the weapon or having it within one’s control at the time of the offense is sufficient.
 When a weapon is used or brandished, or if harm is inflicted on someone during the course of a robbery, the offense can be elevated to “aggravated” status and more serious penalties apply.